 Treatment for Allergies in Manhattan, NYC

-You’re not alone if you suffer from allergies.
+You’re not alone if you have allergies.

 In fact, millions of Americans have them.
 Allergies can appear at any age, and can even disappear in childhood only to reappear in adulthood.
-Allergy is a condition, often inherited, in which the immune system of the affected person reacts to something in the environment that doesn’t affect most other people.
+Allergy is a condition, often inherited, in which the immune system of the affected person reacts to something in the environment that doesn?t affect most other people.
 The patient’s immune system reacts to this substance as if it were an “enemy invader” (like a virus).
-This reaction leads to symptoms that often adversely affect the patient’s work, play, rest, and overall quality of life.
+This reaction leads to symptoms that often adversely affect the patient?s work, play, rest, and overall quality of life.

 People often think of allergy as only “hayfever,” with sneezing, runny nose, nasal stuffiness and itchy, watery eyes.
 However, allergies can also cause symptoms such as chronic “sinus” problems, postnasal drip, head congestion, frequent “colds,” recurring ear infections, hearing loss, dizziness, chronic cough and asthma.
 Even stomach and intestinal problems, many skin rashes, chronic headaches and fatigue can be symptoms of allergy.